 For many positions this is just not the case.
 Employers may require a degree but they also need more - they want work experience, the right skill set, the right attitude and fit, plus motivation and enthusiasm for both the role and the company.

 A lot of large graduate recruiters want a 2:1, although there is a move away from this by some companies.
 There are graduate schemes that accept a lower degree classification, and many smaller employers are more interested in your skills and work experience than your degree classification.
-Each year we run a session on graduating with a 2:2, 3rd or Pass.
-Keep an eye on our events page in summer term.
+Watch our video: Does it matter if you don't get a 2:1?

 If you want a place on a large competitive graduate training scheme with an early application deadline, then you may have missed out on some opportunities.
 However, read our information on recruitment timeframes, and you can see that graduate schemes are only actually a small part of overall graduate recruitment in the UK.
 You may even find there are still some unfilled graduate scheme places later in the year.